bitwarden/help/_articles/hosting/install-on-premise.md

 {% endnote %}

 For reference, you can find the official bitwarden images hosted on Docker Hub at [https://hub.docker.com/u/bitwarden/](https://hub.docker.com/u/bitwarden/){:target="_blank"}.

-## Adjust Resources

-SQL Server requires that Docker be allocated with a minimum of 4 GB of RAM.
-By default, Docker on **macOS and Windows** only has 2 GB of RAM allocated.
-To adjust this, simply go to Docker (click on the docker icon) &rarr; Preferences &rarr; Advanced.
-Change the slider to 4 GB (or more), save, and restart Docker.
-You can read more about this at [https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker#requirements](https://docs.microsoft.com/en-us/sql/linux/quickstart-install-connect-docker#requirements){:target="_blank"}.

-The default docker settings on **Linux** should be ok, but still requires that the host machine have a minimum of 3.25 GB of RAM.

-{% note %}
-A future SQL Server update is planned to reduce this RAM requirement by at least 50%.
-{% endnote %}

 ## Install bitwarden